 Varicose veins are benign (noncancerous) conditions, but they can cause discomfort and even painful swelling.
 They may also lead to other complications, such as ulcers and hemorrhoids (piles).

 There are many ways to deal with varicose veins, ranging from conservative measures like Compression Therapy to more invasive procedures like vein stripping or laser surgery.

 Wearing custom-made orthotics

-Orthotics are devices that provide support for your feet and legs.
-Custom-made orthotics differ based on each individual patient’s foot type, arch height, and weight distribution.
-They’re usually made from a foam or plastic material that’s molded over a cast of the affected foot.
+Orthotics support your feet and legs actively.
+Each patient receives custom-made orthotics tailored to their foot type, arch height, and weight distribution.
+These orthotics are crafted from foam or plastic, molded over a cast of the affected foot.

 Compression stockings help squeeze the walls of your leg veins together so that blood can flow through them more easily.
 They’re usually recommended for people who have chronic venous insufficiency (CVI), also called chronic venous disease (CVD).
 CVI happens when valves become damaged or weakened over time, resulting in blood leaking backward into the legs instead of flowing up towards the heart properly.

 Regular exercise can help improve circulation and strengthen muscles that support your veins.
 It’s also important for overall health and fitness — regular exercise helps you maintain a healthy weight and lowers your risk of other diseases such as heart attack and stroke.

 If you’re stuck at a desk all day, try elevating your feet whenever possible.
 This helps to keep blood flowing back up toward the heart rather than pooling in the veins of your legs, reducing the risk of varicose veins and swelling.